Home Compare GLEN.L vs JMAT.L

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-This is not just a one-metric split: both valuation and profitability materially support the lead.
-The overall score gap is 42 points in favour of Johnson Matthey Plc.
+Valuation remains the main source of distance in the comparison.
+The overall score gap is 33 points in favour of Johnson Matthey Plc.

 Trajectory Similarity